Skip to content

 Frequently asked questions

-How do I find the height of a triangle if it is not given?
+How do I find the height of a triangle if it is not given directly?

-If the perpendicular height is not directly stated, you can calculate it using trigonometry if you know an angle and a side.
-For a right triangle, the height is simply one of the two shorter sides (legs).
-For other triangles, you can drop a perpendicular from a vertex to the opposite base and use the sine rule: height = side × sin(angle).
-Alternatively, if all three sides are known, Heron's formula gives you the area without needing the height explicitly.
+If the perpendicular height is not stated, you can calculate it from other measurements.
+For a right triangle, the height is simply one of the two legs (the leg perpendicular to the chosen base).
+For other triangles, you can drop a perpendicular from a vertex to the opposite base and use trigonometry: height = side × sin(angle), where 'side' is the slanted side and 'angle' is the angle that side makes with the base.
+If all three sides are known, use Heron's formula A = √(s(s−a)(s−b)(s−c)) where s is the semi-perimeter — this skips the height entirely.
+For coordinate geometry, the shoelace formula gives area directly from three (x, y) vertices.

 Why does the triangle area formula use one half times base times height?

-A triangle can always be paired with an identical copy of itself to form a parallelogram (or rectangle for right triangles).
+A triangle can always be paired with an identical copy of itself (rotated 180°) to form a parallelogram or rectangle.
 The parallelogram has area = base × height, so each triangle is exactly half of that, giving A = ½ × base × height.
-This geometric proof holds for all triangle types.
+This geometric proof holds for all triangle types: acute, right, and obtuse.
 The key insight is that the height must be perpendicular to the chosen base, not a slanted side length.
+The same formula also follows from integral calculus by integrating the width of the triangle from base to apex, which is a linear function whose definite integral is the average width times the height — half the base times the height.

 What is the difference between the base and the height in a triangle area calculation?

-The base is any side of the triangle that you choose as the reference line — usually the bottom side.
-The height is the perpendicular distance from that base to the opposite vertex, measured at a 90° angle.
-For an acute triangle, the height falls inside the triangle.
-For an obtuse triangle, the height may fall outside the triangle when extended.
-Mixing up slanted side lengths with the true perpendicular height is a common mistake that leads to incorrect area calculations.
+The base is any side of the triangle that you choose as the reference line — usually but not necessarily the bottom side.
+The height (also called altitude) is the perpendicular distance from that base to the opposite vertex, measured at a strict 90° angle.
+For an acute triangle, the height falls inside the triangle; for an obtuse triangle, the height may fall outside the triangle and require extending the base line conceptually.
+For a right triangle, if you choose one of the two legs as the base, the height is simply the other leg.
+Mixing up slanted side lengths with the true perpendicular height is the single most common mistake in triangle area calculations.